 There is no Latin word for a battle truncheon.
 The weapon may have been some kind of mace, but it remains somewhat of a mystery (Kebric does refer to a possible second example on Marcus Aurelius’ column).
 The officer wears a cuirass and has a crested helmet with a very distinctive plume on his head.
 The horseman on his right has scale armour (lorica squamata).
 The level of detail is very impressive: note the image of a ram on this soldier’s helmet.

-Most of the Romans in the scene are fighting on horseback, but one foot soldier just below the officer caught my attention (see the image on the right).
+Most of the Romans in the scene are fighting on horseback, but one foot soldier just below the officer caught my attention (see the image above).
 The legionary is wearing the famous segmented armour that we always see in Hollywood movies (lorica segmentata).
 This is evidence that this kind of armour was still in use during Marcus Aurelius’ reign.
 It can also be seen on Marcus Aurelius’ column in the Piazza Colonna in Rome.
 The legionary is carrying an oval shield in his left hand, not the more familiar rectangular scutum.
 It is flat, but it may have been convex in reality.
 The soldier is wearing a helmet which is probably of the Imperial Gallic type.
 He is striking his opponent with his sword.
 What is interesting, is that the legionary has his sword belt (balteus) over his right shoulder.
 He would thus be carrying his sword on the left if it was sheathed.
 In earlier times, legionaries wore their swords on the right.
 Like most of the Romans on the sarcophagus, the soldier has a full beard.
 While the Romans preferred the clean-shaven look for soldiers and officers alike for hundreds of years, beards became fashionable again during the reign of Hadrian (117-138).

-The lower corners of the front of the sarcophagus show two pairs of what are presumably prisoners.
+The lower corners of the front of the sarcophagus show us two pairs of what are presumably prisoners.
 Each pair consists of a man and a woman.
 One of the women has her dress dishevelled and one of her breasts is bare.
 These figures are about the same size as the central horseman.
 Above them are two tropaea or ‘trophies’.
-A tropaeum was a monument erected on the battlefield after a victory, consisting of a cross upon which battle gear (spolia: armour, helmets, weapons, shields) of defeated enemies was hung.
+A tropaeum was a monument erected on the battlefield after a victory, consisting of a cross from which battle gear (spolia: armour, helmets, weapons, shields) of defeated enemies was hung.
 The level of detail is again quite impressive.
 Note for instance the face on the round shield of the left tropaeum and the scabbard suspended from the shield (image on the right).

-One final mystery on the sarcophagus is the object directly to the right of the eagle (see the large picture with the red captions above).
+One final mystery on the sarcophagus is the object directly to the right of the eagle (see the large picture above).
 What on earth is it?
 It looks like an oversized birdhouse.
 It is most likely this is some kind of standard as well, since we already have the eagle, the boar, the draco and the vexillum, i.e. the square flag above the officer in the centre.
 It could be the imago, the image of the emperor carried by the imaginifer.
 However, it is hard to make out any image.
 It is perhaps possible that the image was to be added later, like the faces of the officer and his wife.
 But we cannot be sure and the object remains puzzling.